zhuyifei1999/ishoal/README.md

 ## Usage

 Same as iShoal v1.2.0.
+Download `ishoal.ova` from https://ishoal.ink/ishoal.ova.
 Import the `ishoal.ova` into [VirtualBox](https://www.virtualbox.org/).
 The rest is to be documented...

 ## Development